Watering My Geraniums

 great%2Bconsolidator.jpg

 “Mary, You’re gonna go broke saving money!”
-That’s what my Grandpa used to say to my Nana, ribbing her for that gallon jug of Breck shampoo in the corner of the shower stall.
-But he was the one responsible for the cases of undrinkable, saccharine-sweetened No-Cal chocolate soda in the coat closet.
-And now this is what my own mother tells me, thrusting a jumbo jar of thyme in my face: “Maria, you’re gonna go broke saving money!
-You know, spices lose their flavor when you hold onto them too long.”
+That’s what my grandfather used to say to my grandmother, ribbing her for that gallon jug of shampoo in the shower stall.
+But he was the one responsible for the cases of undrinkable diet chocolate soda in the coat closet.
+And now this is what my own mother tells me, thrusting a jumbo jar of dried thyme in my face: “Maria, you’re gonna go broke saving money!
+Spices lose their flavor when you hold onto them too long.”

-Three days together.
-Wow.
-I don’t get my nails done with mom.
-She doesn’t have nails; she works too hard.
-She is the least vain person I know.
-It was a big deal to get her to join me for a pedicure last summer, and for God’s sake, she has a pool and she’s barefoot from May to October.
-We think about visiting the historical rooms on the 4th floor of the Brooklyn Museum, but with her arthritic spine it’s hard for mom to get around art museums and antique shops these days.
-It’s turning cold too.
+Three days alone together.
+I want to suggest we go get our nails done at the salon on Church Avenue, the good one, with the giant fish tank and goldfish the size of mangoes.
+But mom doesn’t have nails; she works too hard.
+Mom is the least vain person I know.
+We think about visiting the Brooklyn Museum, but with her arthritic spine, it’s hard for mom to get around.
+Besides it’s cold out.
 We stay close to home, and do home projects.

 It’s good domestic policy to line up projects for mom’s visits.
-My household invites her organizational aggression and if I fail to pile up structured tasks like sandbags, mom-the-tsunami will soon flood areas I’d like to keep off-limits.
-She will plunder my catch-all drawer, purging it of corks, medicine droppers, twisty ties and duck sauce.
-Admittedly, this may be for my own good, but she will also toss scraps of paper with essential numbers and talk me into recycling my rusting tea kettle.
-I love the way it whistles.
+My household invites organizational aggression, and if I fail to pile up tasks like sandbags against the coming storm, mom will soon flood corners I’d like to keep off-limits.
+She will plunder my catch-all drawer and toss medicine cups, twisty ties and duck sauce.
+Admittedly, I don’t need any of these, but in the process, a claim ticket from the cobbler, or a tea bag tag with an uplifting quote, will also be swept away.
+Mom will talk me into recycling my rusting tea kettle.
+But I love the way it whistles.
 Worst of all, my mother will bleach my coffee mug.
+I know it’s not rational, nor grateful, to resent a clean coffee cup, but the layered patina of the inside of my mug represents morning upon morning of my joyful lived experience of that first cup of coffee of the day.
+It makes the coffee taste better.

-Pairing up a riotous mob of argyles and tucking them deep into drawers, pleases her, but Mom’s real theatre of war is the pantry.
-She is boots on the ground in the snack shelf: granola and fig bars squeezed into the same box, graham crackers and Rye Krisps, side by side in a vintage Saltines tin.
-She dismantles the spice rack, and orders me to bring up baby food jars from the basement.
-She mashes cumin, Krazy Salt, paprika, clove, and yes, the mustard powder into a Mexican pork rub.
-She pours it into a palm-sized jar, and labels it with masking tape.
+Pairing up argyles and tucking them deep into top drawers appeases mom’s sense of order, of setting things right in a world which displays so much wrong.
+But her satisfaction is short-lived.
+Mom’s real field of battle is the pantry.
+She is boots on the ground at my snack shelf: she dumps out a half-full box of granola bars, tosses the box, then forces the bars into another half-full box of Fig Newton cookies.
+She does the same with graham crackers and Rye Krisps, nesting them side by side in an old Saltines crackers tin.
+She dismantles my spice rack, and orders me to bring up baby food jars from the basement.
+She takes the mortar and pestle she gave me, which I rarely use, and mashes spices: cumin, Krazy Salt, paprika, cloves, and yes, the mustard powder.
+Voila: Mexican pork rub.
+She pours it into a baby food jar, and labels it with masking tape.

-I was a teen when I dubbed her “the Great Consolidator.”
-She started in the pantry in the wee hours, where she secretly consolidated cereal boxes: Total and Special K, Corn Flakes and pillows of shredded wheat.
-You never knew what you were getting when you shook a box over your cereal bowl—but it was some Chex Party Mix, minus the peanuts.
-She graduated to syrups and dried fruits.
-You’d reach for a handful of raisins and get mostly cranberries, and instead of Grade A pure maple, you’d find yourself pouring out a fraudulent “pancake syrup” mixed from very little maple, some honey, and a lot of Karo corn syrup.
+I was a teen when I dubbed my mother: “The Great Consolidator.”
+In the wee hours, before the garbage trucks even turned onto our block, she was in the pantry, consolidating cereal boxes: Total and Special K, Corn Flakes and frosted pillows of shredded wheat.
+And Muesli.
+You never knew what you were getting in your cereal bowl.
+It was always a Chex Party Mix at breakfast, minus the peanuts.
+There was nothing off-limits in the pantry.
+You’d reach for a handful of raisins and get mostly cranberries.
+You’d pour syrup on your pancakes thinking you’re getting pure Grade A maple, but instead you got mostly honey, with Karo dark corn syrup.

 Nothing was as it appeared in the icebox either.
-True fat content wasn’t reflected on milk cartons.
-Mom thought nothing of combining quarts of skim, low-fat and whole, which annoyed waistline-watching Dad, and made creaming your coffee complicated
+The true fat content of milk wasn’t reflected on the cartons.
+Mom combined quarts of skim, low-fat and whole, which made creaming your coffee complicated, and .annoyed Dad who always watched his waist-line, and

-Today, deployed in a corner of my kitchen, a fortress of Barilla pasta boxes before her, I wonder “What does she get out of this?”
-To be of joyful service to her children has always been her aim.
-Her crippled hands can’t open cans or peel potatoes anymore, but they can still top off the Aunt Jemima mix with a scant cup of Bisquik.
-They can reduce clutter and simplify my life—and that is something.
+Today, deployed in a corner of my kitchen, behind a fortress of Barilla pasta boxes, I wonder “What does she get out of this?”
+To be of joyful service to her children has always been Mom’s aim.
+Her arthritic hands don’t open cans or peel potatoes anymore, but they can still shake out that last half cup of buttermilk biscuit mix from the bottom of a box of Bisquick and top off the box of Aunt Jemima (renamed rather unspectacularly, Pearl Milling pancake mix).
+With her strategic mind and commanding voice Mom makes up for physical limitations and still manages to reduce clutter and simplify my life, every time she visits—and that is something.

-Suddenly, Mom’s eyes shine.
-“Let’s make soup,” she says, putting on my apron.
+We’ve been at it for hours .
+Just when I thought it was quitting time, suddenly, Mom’s eyes shine.
+“Let’s make soup,” she says, putting on my apron. which I never use.
 The Great Consolidator, the Kandinski of the Kitchen, the Seurat of the Stovetop.
-To anyone who cooks, you understand it’s a creative act, to throw wide the cupboard doors and make a meal from what you find… and mom is, above all, a supremely creative person.
-Cooking from the pantry is a game with only one rule: you’re not allowed to run out and buy a missing ingredient.
+Anyone who cooks understands it’s high art to cook from what’s on hand; to throw wide the cupboard doors and make a meal from what you find.
+Mom is a supremely creative person.
+Cooking from the pantry is a game with only one rule: you’re not allowed to run out and buy an ingredient.
 Substitutions are the name of the game.
-Not only a colossus of consolidation, Mom is the world’s best at making do: powdered milk for fresh, green onions for red, til everything is used up.
-That’s how to win at this game: use it all up.
-“You’ve got a lot of black beans,” she says, pulling three cans from a lower shelf.
-Black bean soup it is.
+Not only a colossus of consolidation, Mom is the world’s best at making do: powdered milk for fresh, green onions for red, til everything shriveled and forgotten at the bottom of the refrigerator’s crisper drawer is dredged up.
+That’s how to win at this game: use it all up and make it taste great.
+“You’ve got a lot of black beans,” Mom says, pulling three cans from a lower shelf.
+Black bean soup it is!
 Fifteen minutes later the stock pot bubbles, and mom adjusts the seasonings.
-Her caramel eyes flash: “Got any open salsa in the fridge?”
+Her caramel-colored eyes flash: “Got an open jar of salsa in the fridge?”
 I rifle through the refrigerator door shelves.
 I do!
-A good 1/3 of a jar, medium heat.
+A good one third of a jar.
 She dumps it in.
 What else?”
-I pull out a styrofoam clamshell of leftover basmati rice from the Gyro King.
+I find a take-out clamshell of leftover basmati rice from the Gyro King.
 In it goes.

-Tomorrow, after breakfast, I will set her up in front of her Sunday morning political shows and hop in the shower.
-She will grow restless with the roundtable on “Meet the Press” and when I return, I will find my kitchen sink full of brown peace lily leaves.
-She will have pruned all my houseplants.
+Tomorrow, after breakfast, I will set Mom up in front of her Sunday morning political shows and hop in the shower.
+She will grow restless with the roundtable on “Meet the Press” and when I return, I will find my kitchen sink full of brown leaves.
+She will have pruned my peace lily—all my houseplants in fact.

-For now though, I stand behind her, invigorated by black bean soup.
+For now though, I stand behind Mom’s chair at the kitchen table, invigorated by hot black bean soup.
 I rub her neck while she plays solitaire.
-“Put the cards down mom, and just enjoy this.”
-She lays down her hand.
+“Put the cards down mom, and just enjoy this moment.”
+She lays down her hand and sighs softly under my fingertips.
 “We were very productive today, weren’t we?” she says.
 “Yes Mom, we were.”
-“Good enough to keep the Board of Health away for another day anyway.
-We’ll hit that refrigerator tomorrow.”
+“Good enough to keep the Board of Health away for another day anyway!
+We’ll hit that refrigerator again tomorrow.”

 Discover the Great Consolidator's recipes for black bean soup and granola.